- Mar 6, 2012

 1 Hex distance: unit ID (1ST Panzer Div etc)

-2 Hexe distance: Type of Unit (Armour, Inf, PzGr).
+2 Hex distance: Type of Unit (Armour, Inf, PzGr).

-3 Hexes distance: Type of Unit (Armour, Inf, PzGr).
+3 Hex distance: Type of Unit (Armour, Inf, PzGr).

-Enemy unit strength will never be given, only guessed.
+Enemy unit strength will never be given, commanders can only go on what battlefield commanders report.

 Quick reference chart.